 As an excellent off season alternative to Maston try Horse Butte south of town on National Forest land or Horse Ridge east of Horse Butte on BLM land.
 Horse Ridge is higher elevation and may have more snow.
 These two areas do not have trails that follow old irrigation ditches that collect water like Maston but they still do have puddles here and there in wet conditions.

-There were significant changes to the bike trails in 2013.
-With the exception of a few short sections with small rocks it used to be technically easy.
+In the first few years since it was first promoted Maston bike trails have changed a lot.
+About half the trails are new and another half have been closed.
+With the exception of a few rock gardens here and there it used to be technically very easy.
 Some of the new trails like the fantastic but short new section along the Deschutes River rim are much more technical - but doable for an intermediate rider.
 The really big change is that a fairly large area in the vicinity of the river now is off limits to bikes to protect raptor nesting habitat.
 The trails that are no longer available were really not all that great and the new ones are much better with more scenic views of the river.
 Many of the existing trails appear to be getting rerouted (including hopefully the ones that followed the old irrigation canals which collect water and turn into mud bogs).
 The length of the longest figure 8 loop using the new trails is about 14 miles.

-The trails as of the fall of 2013 still have no names but there are signs at intersections!!!
-The BLM now has a map available online that includes horse trails but is not meant to be printed at 8.5 x 11.
-If it was intended to be printed at a smaller size it would be fine but until it is here is a smaller ORMTB map with the new intersection names and yet another low ink version as of fall 2014.
+For many years there were no trail names or signage but as part of the recent attention given to the area by the BLM the trails now have names and the trails and intersections are signed.
+The BLM has a map available online that includes horse trails but is not meant to be printed at 8.5 x 11.
+If it was intended to be printed at a smaller size it would be fine but until it is here is a smaller ORMTB map with the new intersection numbers and trail names.
+Here is an ORMTB low ink version as of spring of 2015.

 FYI: you may have problems printing PDF files directly from the browser (i.e., firefox, chrome) If you open them in a pdf viewer like adobe reader or foxit reader (both free downloads) then you will have more control and printing options.
 To get them to open in a reader either download the file then double click on it to open it or chose "open with" if you are presented with that option.